ppete2/Leaflet.PolylineMeasure/README.md

 options = {
     position: 'topleft',                    // Position to show the control.
 Possible values are: 'topright', 'topleft', 'bottomright', 'bottomleft'
     unit: 'metres',                         // Show imperial or metric distances.
 Values: 'metres', 'landmiles', 'nauticalmiles'
+    showBearings: false,                    // Whether bearings are displayed within the tooltips
     measureControlTitleOn: 'Turn on PolylineMeasure',   // Title for the control going to be switched on
     measureControlTitleOff: 'Turn off PolylineMeasure', // Title for the control going to be switched off
     measureControlLabel: '&#8614;',         // HTML to place inside the control